Select Page

 I know you have good intentions, but steering your kid’s future based on your apprehensions is not a solid approach to future planning.
 And you might say, that’s not what I’m doing.
 The problem is, we usually don’t realize when we’re doing it.

-For me, it took place during one conversation with my very well-meaning father that got in my head.
-I wanted to study creative writing or psychology, and you might know how the story goes.
+I told him I wanted to study creative writing or psychology, and you might know how the story goes.
 He said to me,

 “A writer?
 Most of them don’t make any money.
 You’ve got to focus on something practical.
 Be a doctor or a lawyer.”
 Need I say more?
 It was the same recycled advice from the baby boomer parent handbook.